 Fixed Copper Sulfate (CS 2005, Cuprofix, Mastercop Instill, Phyton and many others)

 Several products contain a fixed copper sulfate and may list the active ingredient as basic copper sulfate (Cuprofix) or copper sulfate pentahydrate (CS 2005, Mastercop, Instill, Phyton 27).
 These products can be used on a wide variety of crops to manage bacterial and fungal diseases.
 Phytotoxicity can still occur with some crops such as fruit marking of cherry and russeting of some pears.
 To prevent fruit marking of cherry, applications are only allowed during and prior to bloom or after harvest.
-Good drying conditions are important to avoid fruit russet risk.
+Good (fast) drying conditions are important to avoid fruit russet risk.
 Read label warnings carefully to avoid damage to crops.

 Some products may have a trade name that sounds or looks like Bordeaux such as “Bordeux” but this product actually contains tribasic copper sulfate.